KyleThompson1/Tigers/README.md

 Follow these steps to launch the application:

 **Before running project!**<br>
-Extract Tigers.sql from zip folder and include into the project Web application will not run properly unless this is done.
+Extract Tigers.sql from zip folder and include into the project<br>
+Web application will not run properly unless this is done.

 1. **May need to install modules in terminal:**.